Golden Globes Best Bits: Jerrod Carmichael vs. Tom Cruise, Eddie Murphy's Advice

-The Golden Globes 2023 celebrated the finest movies and TV from the past year, with The Banshees of Erisherin and Steven Spielberg's The Fabelmans among the winners.
-The speeches also provided a few laughs and notable moments -- including Abbott Elementary's Quinta Brunson getting starstruck, Jerrod Carmichael telling it how it is, and Eddie Murphy's three priceless pieces of advice.
+The Golden Globes 2023 Monday night celebrated the finest movies and TV from the past year, with The Banshees of Inisherin and Steven Spielberg's The Fabelmans among the winners.
+The speeches also provided a few laughs and notable moments -- including Abbott Elementary's Quinta Brunson getting starstruck, Jerrod Carmichael telling it how it is and Eddie Murphy's three priceless pieces of advice.

-On a night that the Hollywood Foreign Press Association brought back a ceremony that has in recent years been mired in controversy, many worthy winners took home awards.
-Potentially heralding a year of diverse winners at 2023's awards ceremonies including the Oscars, Everything Everywhere All At Once stars Michelle Yeoh and Ke Huy Quan scoop both Best Actress and Best Supporting Actor gongs.
+On a night when the Hollywood Foreign Press Association brought back a ceremony that in recent years has been mired in controversy, many worthy winners took home awards.
+Potentially heralding a year of diverse winners at 2023's awards ceremonies including the Oscars, Everything Everywhere All At Once stars Michelle Yeoh and Ke Huy Quan scooped both the Best Actress and Best Supporting Actor gongs.
 Black Panther: Wakanda Forever star Angela Bassett became the first actor to win a Golden Globe for a Marvel movie.
 And winning TV shows including The Bear and House of the Dragon.

 Jerrod Carmichael is the host with the most